-Both Fiscal 2024 and Fiscal 2023 include the Class A GP Units in the calculation of diluted earnings per Fund Unit since the conversions were dilutive.
+In Q1 2025, the Class A GP Units are excluded from the calculation of diluted earnings per Fund unit, as the conversion is anti-dilutive.

 (2) The Fund, indirectly through the Trust, holds all of the Ordinary LP Units and Class A LP Units of the Partnership.
 The holders of the Ordinary LP Units and Class A LP Units are entitled to receive a pro rata share of all residual distributions of the Partnership.